Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson2.md

 | 0:05        | 0:15      | Overview  II                |
 | 1:15        | 0:45      | In Class Activity II      |
 | TOTAL       | 2:00      |                           |

-## Why you should know this or industry application (optional) (5 min)

-Explain why students should care to learn the material presented in this class.

 ## Learning Objectives (5 min)